SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 3. Make a normal voiced sound (not a whisper) at a set pitch like 200hz or G3 or whatever you like
   - avoid going too high in pitch

+Pitfalls:
+1. using FVF constriction to get louder breaths
+  - make it light and quiet but very airy, don't sacrifice airflow to make it quiet
+2. raising pitch as well as resonance
+  - since they are usually linked, this is common, and it might be worth using the voiced resonance slides or steps exercise

 ### Whisper Sirens
 These are the same as big dog small dog, but without panting, just a constant stream of air going from low resonance to high or vice versa.

+Pitfalls:
+1. even more likely to become FVF constricted especially at high resonance

 ### Voiced Resonance Slide
 Related: kyo kya